OpenTermsArchive/docs/content/api/cli.md

 {{< refItem name="ota dataset --publish --remove-local-copy [--file <filename>]" description="Export, publish dataset and remove local copy after upload" example="npx ota dataset --publish --remove-local-copy" />}}

 {{< refItem name="ota dataset --schedule [--file <filename>]" description="Schedule export, publishing and local copy removal" example="npx ota dataset --schedule --publish --remove-local-copy" />}}

-### Setting up data.gouv.fr publishing

-Before publishing to data.gouv.fr for the first time, you need to:

-1. Create a dataset on [data.gouv.fr](https://www.data.gouv.fr/) or [demo.data.gouv.fr](https://demo.data.gouv.fr/) (for testing)
-2. Copy the dataset ID from the URL (e.g., `6914a64b17a0a91bb0a61222`)
-3. Add it to your configuration at `dataset.datagouv.datasetId`
-4. Set `dataset.datagouv.useDemo` to `true` if using the demo environment
-5. Set the `OTA_ENGINE_DATAGOUV_API_KEY` environment variable with your API key

 ## Exposing the collection API